janbols/spock-dbunit/README.md

     dependencies {
         testCompile( 'be.janbols:spock-dbunit:0.2' )
+        testCompile( 'org.dbunit:dbunit:2.5.1' )
     }

-If you prefer, you can just download the jar directly from [JCenter](https://bintray.com/artifact/download/janbols/maven/be/janbols/spock-dbunit/0.2/spock-dbunit-0.2.jar).
+If you prefer, you can just download the jar directly from [JCenter](http://jcenter.bintray.com/be/janbols/spock-dbunit/0.2/spock-dbunit-0.2.jar).